mintyPT/sigla/README.md

 ## Contributing

-Like most of my projects, this own grew to scratch my own itch.
+Like most of my projects, this one grew to scratch my own itch.
 It is so useful that it should be shared.
-Since this is the first time that I'm publishing something hopping that others might find it useful, I'll do my best to write some documentation and tests (this is the first time I'm doing so).
+Since this is the first time that I'm publishing something hoping that others might find it useful, I'll do my best to write some documentation and tests (this is the first time I'm doing so).

 Pull requests are more than welcome.
 For major changes, please open an issue first to discuss what you would like to change.